smolang/SemanticObjects/manual/source/expressions.rst

 The This Expression
 -------------------

-This expression names the current object.
-This expression cannot be used in the main block, since the main block does not execute within an object.
+This expression evaluates to the current object.
+This expression cannot be used in the main block, since the main block does not execute within the scope of an object.

 ::